binte/tf-initial-setup/README.rst

 This repo contains everything that is needed for setting up terraform to be deployed via CI and CI/CD pipelines.

+The corresponding project on Azure DevOps can be found `here <https://dev.azure.com/Coutinhos/Terraform-Initial-Setup>`_

 -----------
 **Cloning**
 -----------